Domain Awareness System: Hardware

 There are also several hundred automated license plate readers (LPR's) deployed throughout the city, with 50 fixed cameras on bridges and tunnels entering Manhattan and running the full length of Canal Street.
 These sensors record every spotting of license plates on a NYPD-defined "watch list", generating roughly 3 million records per day.
 However, all license plate readings are stored for a minimum of five years regardless of whether or not the plate is on any watchlist.

 Officers can be alerted whenever a pattern of repeated visits to the same location or route is observed, with the stated goal of making it easier for officers to interdict and apprehend the drivers of monitored vehicles more efficiently than is possible with GPS tracking.

 A FOIL request by the NYCLU revealed a $442,500 contract with Vigilance Solutions to provide access to real-time and historical license plate records from around the country.

 Additionally, DAS pulls in data from dozens of radiation and chemical sensors located on key infrastructure and precinct roofs, gunshot detectors, and cell tower simulators spread throughout the city.

+In 2026, the NYPD announced plans to gain real-time access to cameras managed by New York City Housing Authority developments, by linking the cameras to DAS.